johnnyy5929/sep11-freedom-project/blog/entry04.md

 This is my blog 4.
 So as you may know we have this project called the Freedom Project which is our year-long project.
 We picked a tool that we wanted to use and made a game out of it or whatever we wanted.
 So what I decided to pick was kaboom js.
 I have been using this tool by using [kaboom website](https://kaboomjs.com/) in this website you are allowed to see the codes you can use and you can go to the playground which has games and codes for those games.
 Another thing I used was the [learning log](../tool/learning-log.md) Here you can see all the LL I have done.
 So we had a break and we did some stuff but most of what I have done is for my LL.

 ## My LL 7-9
 So something I have been learning is how to move the character in different ways, and also how to use different keys when trying to play a game.
-What I mean by this is when you you press w you move up or when you press left mouse you attack or something so I been driving deeper into this and learned:
+What I mean by this is when you press w you move up or when you press left mouse you attack or something so I been driving deeper into this and learned:
 `````js
 // Tweeeeeening!